Types of Cybercrime

 Cyber-terrorism is distinguished from other acts of commercial crime or incidents of hacking by its severity.
 Attacks against computer networks or the information stored therein which result in "violence against persons or property, or at least cause enough harm to generate fear" are to be considered cyber-terrorism attacks according to congressional testimony from Georgetown University professor Dorothy Denning.
 "Attacks that disrupt nonessential services or that are mainly a costly nuisance" are not classified as cyber-terrorist attacks by her definition.

-Children's exposure to pornography while online has become a political topic with various family-oriented groups seeking to prevent children's access to such sites.
+Youths' exposure to pornography while online has become a hot topic with various family-oriented groups seeking to prevent the young's access to such sites.

-While the Internet can be a unique educational and recreational resource for children, it is important that they are educated about how to safely and responsibly use this powerful tool.
+While the Internet can be a unique educational and recreational resource for students, it is important that they are educated about how to safely and responsibly use this powerful tool.

-Several issues have received particular attention with respect to protecting children online.
-Parents should be aware of cyberstalking and the threats that online predators pose to children's physical safety; harmful or inappropriate content (most often characterized as pornographic, excessively violent or simply 'adult'); privacy invasions that result from the collection of personally identifiable information about individual children; and commercialism and aggressive marketing targeted directly at children.
+Several issues have received particular attention with respect to protecting the young online.
+Educators should be aware of cyberstalking and the threats that online predators pose to their students' physical safety; harmful or inappropriate content (most often characterized as pornographic, excessively violent or simply 'adult'); privacy invasions that result from the collection of personally identifiable information; and commercialism and aggressive marketing targeted directly at the young.

-Another issue related to the presence of children on the Internet is the potential misuse of this tool.
-Whether the consequences are intentional or unintentional, the Internet can open a dangerous window of accessibility for children who are unaware of the consequences of irresponsible use.
+Another issue related to the presence of the young on the Internet is the potential misuse of this tool.
+Whether the consequences are intentional or unintentional, the Internet can open a dangerous window of accessibility for the young who are unaware of the consequences of irresponsible use.

-For this reason, it is essential that parents consider how to educate children about the consequences associated with misusing the Internet.
+For this reason, it is essential that educators consider how to educate their students about the consequences associated with misusing the Internet.